jj-foster/NEWPAN-tools/readme.md

 - Requires VELCAL data from a grid, and the grid definition file.

 ### **STL Read:**
-- Read and plot NEWPAN exported .stl files.
+- Read and plot GEMS exported .stl files.
 - Just in case you wanted to make some really snazzy plots.